vishalcloudyuga/dcos-docs/1.8/administration/logging/elk.md

 sudo rpm -vi filebeat-5.0.0-x86_64.rpm
 ```

 2. Create a filebeat configuration file to monitor all Mesos log files.
 Also create the `/var/log/dcos` directory, and add another input entry for the file `/var/log/dcos/dcos.log` that we will funnel the DC/OS logs into in a later step.
+Please make sure to substitute the variables $ELK_HOSTNAME and $ELK_PORT below for the values of the host/port where your ElasticSearch is listening on.

 ```bash
 sudo mkdir -p /var/log/dcos